How to survive FOSDEM

 Clothes

 FOSDEM is in February.
 Which means winter.
-So it may mean snow but it is Brussels so usually it is either nice or rainy.
-And you will go into building and out of building several times per day.
+So it may mean snow, but it is Brussels, so usually it is either nice or rainy.
+And you will go into a building and out of building several times per day.
 Be prepared for it.

-Proper shoes to walk on concrete, steps but also snow, mud and grass.
+Wear proper shoes to walk on concrete and steps, but also on snow, mud and grass.
 Winter cap, scarf, maybe even gloves.
-Do not have to be thick ones like for some Arctic winter.
-Assume few degrees above 0°C.
+They do not have to be thick ones like for an Arctic winter.
+Assume a few degrees above 0°C.

-Small backpack and bottle of water.
-Do not throw away once get empty.
-You are at university.
+Bring a small backpack and a bottle of water.
+Do not throw it away once it gets empty.
+You are at a university.
 You can refill your bottle at several places.
 Tap water is drinkable.

 Trash

-If you can then stay after ending session and help to clean up.
-It is free event so help those who organized it for you.
+If you can, then stay after the ending session and help to clean up.
+It is free event, so help those who have organised it for you.

 Swag